geekodour/o/content/docs/tools/homelab.md

 > -   In some cases I **need to do some prior work**, eg. my video files are scrattered all over the internet and different drives.
 I have to put them together into one place before I even think of backing them up.
 </div>

 After some reading and going through [various backup](https://github.com/restic/others) solutions, I decided that the primary tool to make my backups will be [restic](https://restic.net/).
 I initially [considered](https://www.reddit.com/r/BorgBackup/comments/v3bwfg/why_should_i_switch_from_restic_to_borg/) [borg with rysnc.net](https://www.rsync.net/products/borg.html), but using restic lets me use [cheaper storage](https://www.backblaze.com/b2/cloud-storage.html) alternatives and at the time of this writing I am trying to cut costs.
+I haven't really looked into [tarsnap](https://www.tarsnap.com/design.html) but I wanted to.

 -   The main strategy I am going to follow is the [3-2-1 strategy](https://github.com/geerlingguy/my-backup-plan).
 (3 copies, 2 different media, 1 offsite) + **restore tested**.
 -   I am not backing up emails, DMs etc as I consider them ephemeral and I try to set disappear timer in most of them.